Back to black

 Loading

 I try to choose my words carefully.
 Words have power, words can create emotions, words linger and stick with us.
 Words matter.
 Words can be tools of great precision and effect.
 So when I hear or read them being abused, misused or simply inappropriately chosen, my hackles rise.
 I want to make corrections.
 I want to insert my idea of the better choice into the sentence.
-My Facebook followers know how I react (and react too often…) to misplaced apostrophes, misspellings and improper verb tense. … click below for more ↓
+My Facebook followers know how I react (and react too often…) to misplaced apostrophes, misspellings and improper verb tense.
+It’s the aging editor in me, I suppose, plus my passionate love of writing and … click below for more ↓

 The gems of Salomé